 Public-private partnership will bring transformative microgrid technology to new low-to-moderate income residential construction project in Prince George’s County Housing Initiative Partnership (HIP) along with Pepco and Emera Technologies, have been awarded a $200,000 grant from the Maryland Energy Administration (MEA) to construct a new residential microgrid to power a small [...]

-The Centers for Disease Control and Prevention has extended its temporary agency order placing a moratorium on residential evictions through June 30, 2021 as a protective public health measure due to the Coronavirus pandemic.
-Renters should contact HIP's certified housing counselors to determine if they qualify for the moratorium, and [...]
+The Centers for Disease Control and Prevention has once again extended its temporary agency order placing a moratorium on residential evictions through July 31, 2021 as a protective public health measure due to the Coronavirus pandemic.
+Renters should contact HIP's certified housing counselors to determine if they qualify for [...]

 STATEMENT ON HIP’S COMMITMENT TO PROMOTING EQUITY AND JUSTICE IN THESE TROUBLED TIMES We are sickened by the criminal use of force by local police departments that has taken the lives of George Floyd, Breonna Taylor, and so many other African Americans during our nation’s troubled history of racism, [...]